intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 #### A place for your model to call home.

 A persistent volume claim provides a way to store data with a lifecycle independent of the pod.
+It is a resource in the cluster just like a node is a cluster resource.

 We'll use the persistent volume as a place to store the model during training, and then read it back for serving in a different pod.

 ```